etiks3/configurator/README.md

 Start the app
 ------------
+Open terminal:
+	$nvm use 7

+	$npm install node

+	$npm install

-To run the app on a browser, open terminal:
+To run the app on a browser:

 	$gulp